Plant-based Diet vs Paleo

 - For another, there are anti-inflammatory benefits which are only available from the nutrients in fruits, vegetables, oils, nuts, and seeds.

 The paleo diet is considered as contributing to weight loss.

 This contribution comes primarily in the form of improved satiety — a feeling of fullness between meals, due to the higher intake of protein and fats.
 Thus, one rarely feels hunger pangs, and so can avoid overeating snacks or just overeating in general.
 The limited food choices (which is not the best way to lose weight) also aid many people in losing weight.
-Yet some studies consider paleo diet effective.
-For instance, a review of 11 studies found that this diet may help you, noting that participants of the research lost an average of nearly 8 pounds (3.5 kg) in trials between 2 months and 2 years (5).
-Another study of 70 women noted that sticking to the paleo diet for half a year yielded 14 pounds (6.5 kg) of fat loss on average, with a visible reduction of belly fat (7).
+Yet some studies have found the paleo diet to be effective.
+For instance, a review of 11 studies found that this diet may help you lose weight, noting that participants of the research lost an average of nearly 8 pounds (3.5 kg) in trials lasting between 2 months and 2 years (6).
+Another study of 70 women noted that sticking to the paleo diet for half a year yielded 14 pounds (6.5 kg) of fat loss on average, with a visible reduction of belly fat (8).